sexymonalisa/week2/README.md

 ---

-## 📌 What This Project Does
+##  What This Project Does
 This project predicts whether a child is at risk of malnutrition using simple information like age, weight, height, meals per day, and access to clean water.
-It helps NGOs and health workers **identify at-risk children early**, supporting timely intervention.
+It helps NGOs and health workers identify at-risk children early, supporting timely intervention.

 ---

-## 🎯 The Problem
+##  The Problem
 Malnutrition affects millions of children worldwide, causing stunted growth, health problems, and poor cognitive development.
 Traditional detection is slow and often misses children who need help early.

 ---

-## 💡 Our AI Solution
+## Our AI Solution
 - **Type:** Machine Learning (Supervised Learning)
 - **Algorithm:** Logistic Regression
 - **Input Data:** Age, Weight, Height, Meals per day, Access to clean water